CareerShip Home

 • Develop rehabilitation plans that fit clients' aptitudes, education levels, physical abilities, and career goals.

-• Locate barriers to client employment, such as inaccessible work sites, inflexible schedules, and transportation problems, and work with clients to develop strategies for overcoming these barriers.
+• Locate barriers to client employment, such as inaccessible work sites, inflexible schedules, or transportation problems, and work with clients to develop strategies for overcoming these barriers.

 • Participate in job development and placement programs, contacting prospective employers, placing clients in jobs, and evaluating the success of placements.